Fort Lauderdale Wrongful Cremation Attorneys

 Wrongful Cremation in Florida

 Having worked with countless grieving Florida families over the years, we at Ginnis & Krathen, P.A. know how devastating it can be to lose someone you love.
 Having to go through the preparations of a burial or cremation for your loved one can be emotionally exhausting and stressful, but it’s also often the one time your family has to say goodbye together.
 It can be especially traumatizing, then, when your funeral home or mortuary is negligent and doesn’t give your family the care you deserve.
 If your family has experienced what is known as funeral home negligence, you need quality legal representation to resolve your conflict and help you to move on.
-Our Fort Lauderdale wrongful cremation attorneys are available to assess each component of your claim and secure the compensation you need.
+Our Fort Lauderdale wrongful cremation lawyers are available to assess each component of your claim and secure the compensation you need.
 You can trust us to focus on the details of your case while you begin the healing process with your loved ones.

 Contact us online or by phone today for accessible and honest service at (954) 833-7044.
 Our successful track record speaks volumes about our commitment to our clients’ well-being.